 First lady Jill Biden to meet with families, victims of Waukesha parade tragedy

-The White House says Biden will begin her day Wednesday by attending a Forbes 50 Over 50 and Know Your Value event in New York City.
-She will then travel to Milwaukee to visit Children’s Wisconsin hospital and meet with frontline health care workers who cared for victims from the parade crash in Waukesha.
+The First Lady, Second Gentleman, and U.S. Surgeon General Dr. Vivek Murthy will arrive at General Mitchell International Airport in Milwaukee shortly before 4 p.m.

-Biden’s final stop will be in Waukesha to talk with families and first responders from the parade tragedy.
+The three will then visit with families of the victims and first responders from the Waukesha Christmas parade tragedy.
+After, the First Lady and the Second Gentleman will make brief remarks.

 Copyright 2021 The Associated Press.
 All rights reserved.